“12 Years a Slave” Review

 12 Years a Slave (2013)

-Coming from the director Steve McQueen, ‘12 Years a Slave’ can now be comfortably described as this year’s cinematic sensation.
-The film, which is based on a self-autobiographical novel by Solomon Northup, recounting true events, tells the story of a black free man, who, at the start, happily lives with his family in Saratoga, New York in 1841.
-After he is tricked, kidnapped and sold into slavery in the South, his life turns up-side-down and a once brilliant musician and an educated family man is now forced to endure an unjust and hard life of a slave in Louisiana.
-The film is very truthful to Northump’s novel, and filled with so much realism and outstanding acting/directing, that putting this into perspective, when Brad Pitt’s character, Bass, a Canadian carpenter, starts talking about freedom and rights for black people at the very end of the film, we may find it hard to believe him – so engrossed we have become in the ideology of that time and in black people’s lives on a plantation in Louisiana in 1840s.
-And this is not an exaggeration.
+Coming from Steve McQueen, ‘12 Years a Slave’ can now be comfortably described as this year’s cinematic sensation.
+The film, based on a self-autobiographical novel by Solomon Northup, recounting true events, tells the story of a black free man, who lives a happy life with his family in Saratoga, New York in 1841.
+After he is tricked, kidnapped and sold into slavery in the South, his life turns up-side-down and a once brilliant musician and an educated family man is now forced to endure the unjust hard life of a slave in Louisiana.
+The film is very truthful to Northump’s novel, and is filled with so much realism and outstanding acting/directing, that putting this into perspective, when Brad Pitt’s character, Bass, a Canadian carpenter, starts talking about freedom and black people’s rights at the very end of the film, we may find it hard to believe a word he says – so engrossed we have become in the political and social ideology of that time, and in black people’s lives on a plantation in Louisiana in 1840s.
+This is no exaggeration.